Sea-Snell/jax_v_pytorch/README.md

 # jax_v_pytorch

-A comparison of two different jax frameworks (haiku and flax) against pytorch.
-Currently MNIST training is the only comparison implemented, but more comparisons to come.
+A comparison of two different jax frameworks ([haiku](https://dm-haiku.readthedocs.io/en/latest/) and [flax](https://flax.readthedocs.io/en/latest/overview.html)) against [pytorch](https://pytorch.org).
+Currently MNIST training is the only comparison implemented, but more comparisons will be implemented.

 ## installation